francisco-ar/pvtools/README.md

 As of 02/2019: [bifacialvf](https://github.com/NREL/bifacialvf) has not yet merged this [PR](https://github.com/NREL/bifacialvf/pull/25), the simulate function cannot take arbitrary metereological data on the form of pandas DataFrames.
 So we are force to install a custom fork of bifacialvf from [here](https://github.com/tcapelle/bifacialvf/p).
 This is way, a formal release of capetools to PyPI is not possible rght now, so we have to install by cloning from github.

+The recommended method is to install capetools on a conda envirnment.
+Ideally create a `conda env` with `python 3.6` and then clone and install using pip.

 `pip install .`

 or on editable mode, git clone this repo, and from within the repo install using: